How to put binding on a guitar?

 FAQ:

-The guitar’s binding cannot affect the tone.
-Still, the material used for binding can impact the instrument’s resonance.
+The guitar’s binding itself does not directly affect the tone of the instrument.
+However, the choice of material used for binding can have an indirect impact on the guitar’s resonance.

 Related articles: